Armed Forces of Armenia: Education

-Higher military education is provided by the National Defense Research University in Yerevan.
-It was established in 2016, on the basis of the Institute for National Strategic Studies.

 The I Have the Honour State Program is an educational program of the ministry of defence that serves conscripts in the army.
 Participants of the program are given the right to defer conscription in favor of education in post-secondary institutions with full reimbursement of tuition fees, after which the conscript is awarded the rank of lieutenant and is appointed to the service for a period of 2 years and 3 months.

 Contract service

 A contractual military service is a service last for 3–12 months, or for a term of three or five years.
 Males under 36 who have not previously served as contract servicemen and are registered in the reserve, can be enrolled in contractual military service as privates.
 Felons and those not fit for service are ineligible for contract service.
 Since 2008, sergeant training courses for contract servicemen have operated in the Armed Forces and since 2013, the duration of the courses has three months.
 The courses are open to reservist privates under the age of 25.